vincekurtz/stlpy/docs/source/getting_started.rst

     spec = pi.eventually(0, 5)          # F_[0,5] pi

 Then we set up a solver object, and tell it to look for a trajectory with 5 timesteps.
-Just for fun, we'll and a quadratic running cost :math:`\|x_t\|^2 + \|u_t\|^2` as well.
+Just for fun, we'll add a quadratic running cost :math:`\|x_t\|^2 + \|u_t\|^2` as well.

 ::